Last Updated on November 25, 2022 by Anurag Ghosh | Published: October 17, 2018

 You will begin with 8 clone cards and a king that attacks any incoming enemy using his crossbow.
 When you begin playing, 4 random cards are chosen from your deck, you will need to tap the card and then launch it using a slingshot towards the opponent’s tower.
 You will need mana to launch a clone, so make sure you check the mana bar before launching units.

 Badland Brawl’s physics-based gameplay can be fun, but challenging.
 Each clone is different from the other and so their mass will have an effect on their speed.
 A heavier clone will walk slower than a faster one.
 The speed and the distance traveled will vary from one clone to another.
 If you just take a look at how the Bomb Drone and the Big Smith behave, especially when they get hit by other clones, you will get a clear idea of the physics-based mechanics of this game.

-You will learn the basics from the game’s tutorial mode, but if you want to know which clones should be included in a battle, how to get more rewards, and how to win a PvP or co-op battle, just follow these tips, hints and strategies.
+You will learn the basics from the game’s tutorial mode, which you can watch in our gameplay video of this guide.
+But if you want to know which clones should be included in a battle, how to get more rewards, and how to win a PvP or co-op battle, just follow these tips, hints and strategies:

 1. Practice Before Playing a PvP Match

 I know how eager you are to play your first player vs. player brawl.
 However, you should know the strengths and weakness of each unit (clone) in your team before your first PvP battle.
 Thankfully, the game has a practice mode that allows you to play against a bot to improve your strategy.
 Once the tutorial finishes, you can start a “versus” battle in practice mode to know how well your party performs.
 You can try different strategies and combos in this game mode or just test out a single clone to know about its abilities and weak points on the battlefield.